egomezsumma/bootcamp-workshop/Module-04/README.md

         npm install -g azure-cli

 And you will be able to see realtime logs streamed.
-Every `console.log` in your app
+Every `console.log` in your app.
+You have to create a file on the root of your repo called `iisnode.yml` with the following content

+        loggingEnabled: true
+        debuggingEnabled: true

+Add it using `git add .` and commit it with `git commit -am "logging"`, and deploy with `git push azure master`.
+Once you did that, you can do the following and you will get a stream of the logs in the console.

         azure site log tail YOUR-APP

+> If for some reason it is not working, click on the RESTART button on Azure console.

 You can explore the rest of the things in the Windows Azure Web Site (like config your own domain, how to scale it, etc.)